 "No. Well yes, but it's not a person.
 It's a butterfly."
 She explained.
 "A small butterfly marching on."

 "A butterfly?
 Here?"
 Lenalee questioned.

 "Yeah.
 It was hiding out in the house I was exploring."
 Rhea carried the butterfly with her as she left the house.
 "There you go little guy.
 It's better for you out here."
 The butterfly watched for a moment before fluttering off.
 "Anyway I haven't found anything here guys, it's probably just some bad information or the Earl is just fucking with us because he can.
 Who knows what's going through that one's head.
 Let's meet back up and head hom-" as the words left her lips a thunderous shriek pierced the heavens above them.
 Rey glared as the akuma emerged from all around her.
 "Oooooor not.
 Jeez, me and my big mouth."
-Kindred slid off her arms with the command.
+Harlequin slid off her arms with the command.